 While the pool areas were spectacular, the majority of the resort overlooked a seawall, with a grey sand beach up one end.
 We did not do any snorkeling or kayaking to know whether it would be worthwhile (ask before booking if this is important to you).

 To find out more or book this hotel, Doubletree resort by Hilton – Sonaisali Island

-Our accommodation during our Fiji stay ranged between $200FJ and $400 FJa night for a family of 2 adults and 2 children.
+Our accommodation during our Fiji stay ranged between $200FJ and $400 FJ a night for a family of 2 adults and 2 children.
 This is much more than we would normally pay on our annual holiday!!!
-However, this seems to be the going rate for Fiji and when you are travelling with kids you do want hotels of a certain standard!
-The Ocean View Bure at the Doubletree Sonaisali was just under $300 a night placing it right in the middle of the range of places we stayed at.
+However, this seems to be the going rate for Fiji and when you are traveling with kids you do want hotels of a certain standard!
+The Ocean View Bure at the DoubleTree Resort Sonaisali was just under $300 a night placing it right in the middle of the range of places we stayed at.
 However, the quality of the room was by far the best.

 There are a large number of Western style resorts at Denarau Island (a 20 min drive from Nadi airport and only separated from the mainland by a short bridge).
-Offered by well known hotel chains, we imagine (as we have not visited them) they offer a standard very similar to the Doubletree Resort by Hilton – Sonaisali Island… but at a higher price – and not the same feeling of being far away from it all, and on your own private island!
+Offered by well known hotel chains, we imagine (as we have not visited them) they offer a standard very similar to the DoubleTree Resort Sonaisali Island but at a higher price.
+Also not with the same feeling of being far away from it all and on your own private island!

 Those Resorts in the Denarau Island area that come highly recommended for families include: